JustineLicuanan/sds-report-generation-system/README.md

 - Make it more mobile responsive
 - Change the web page link for user and admin in some pages e.g logs.
 - Add a pdf viewer with features (Full screen, download)

+### Version 1.1.3

+- Added User's User Interface
+- View and delete subjects button for User's UI
+- Added a function to admin's UI

 ### Version 1.1.2